kstoneriv3/pca-impute/README.md

 ## Motivation
-The PCA-based missing value imputater is known to be reasonably fast and accurate, but `scikit-learn` has only slower and/or less advanced imputers.
-So here is an implementation of PCA-based imputer!
+The PCA-based missing value imputer is known to be reasonably fast and accurate, but scikit-learn has only slower and/or less advanced imputers IMPO.
+So here is an implementation of the PCA-based imputer!

-(I didn't know fancyimputer before implementing this, but this implementation seems faster than theirs for some reason.)
+Note: I didn't know fancyimputer before implementing this, but this implementation seems faster than theirs for some reason...

 ## Installation